griphiam/markphilpot_com/content/2016/anime_summer_retro.md

 Such.
 A. Slow.
 Start.

 The problem through really is that once it gets going no one really bothers to tell you where.
 The characters are no more than cardboard cutouts of anime stereotypes and I really don't see that developing or evolving.
-Another one on hold -- I think I heard something that there might be a second season? *Shrug*
+I think I heard something that there might be a second season? *Shrug*

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](http://www.crunchyroll.com/rewrite){: .link-nb}